-Ready-mix concrete must be ordered in cubic yards, not feet.
+Jefferson County ready-mix concrete must be ordered in cubic yards, not feet.

 Because the calculation for finding cubic yards varies according to the shape of the space being poured, you’ll need to have a clear understanding of the type of structures being installed before that space can be measured.